dwnz/whoischargingme/README.md

 Future
 ======

 Keen as to turn this into a web app.
-Keen to help?
+Want to help?
 Let me know - Twitter, @dwnz

 Running it
 ==========